https://invisible-island.net/ncurses/man/

 o the mask of reportable events is zero,

-o or if no more events remain in the queue.
+o no more events remain in the queue.

 ungetmouse returns ERR if the event queue is full.